 Going back before the production exists in 3-D, artistic director Bill Rauch leads a team that envisions the concept for each play, explains Bruner.
 “It all starts with conversations here about what kind of work would be relevant right now and what would be an important story to tell,” she says.
 “And with 80-plus years of momentum, we have an atmosphere where we’re allowed to take creative risks.”

-“In an election year, this is juicy — no pressure,” she quips, pondering the random chats she may have with guests as she gets her morning coffee.
+“In a heated political climate, this is juicy — no pressure,” she quips, pondering the random chats she may have with guests as she gets her morning coffee.
 “There’s no hiding the issues these plays address.
 And let’s be honest, these aren’t easy conversations to have.”

 But Bruner and the 500 other members who make up the OSF theater company find meaning in telling stories that move, entertain and probe substantive issues — even difficult, deeply personal ones.